Sundae2608/BattleSimulation/docs/InstallationGuide.md

 # Installation Guide

-Hello everyone!
+What's up peeps!
 This document will guide you how to set up the development environment to run the software on IntelliJ.

 ## Step 1: Download the software